Developing exceptionally effective mentors and powerful mentoring cultures for organizations, companies, and universities around the globe.

 But the mentoring landscape is unequal.
 Evidence consistently shows that women face more barriers in securing mentorships than men, and when they do find a mentor, they may reap a narrower range of both career and psychological benefits.
 Athena Rising is a book for men about how to mentor women deliberately and effectively.
 It is a straightforward, no-nonsense manual for helping men of all institutions, organizations, and businesses to become excellent mentors to women.

-W. Brad Johnson, PhD, is a professor of psychology in the Department of Leadership, Ethics, and Law at the United States Naval Academy, and a faculty associate in the Graduate School of Education at Johns Hopkins University.
-He is a fellow of the American Psychological Association and recipient of Johns Hopkins University Teaching Excellence Award.
-He has served as chair of the American Psychological Association's Ethics Committee and as president of the Society for Military Psychology.
-Dr. Johnson is the author of more than 130 journal articles and book chapters-many on the topic of mentoring-and 12 books, in the areas of mentoring, professional ethis, and counseling.
+W. Brad Johnson, PhD, is professor of psychology in the Department of Leadership, Ethics, and Law at the United States Naval Academy, and a faculty associate in the Graduate School of Education at Johns Hopkins University.
+A clinical psychologist and former Lieutenant Commander in the Navy’s Medical Service Corps, Dr. Johnson served as a psychologist at Bethesda Naval Hospital and the Medical Clinic at Pearl Harbor where he was the division head for psychology.
+He is an award-winning mentor with distinguished mentor awards from the National Institutes of Health and the American Psychological Association.
+He is also a fellow of the American Psychological Association and recipient of the Johns Hopkins University Teaching Excellence Award.
+He has served as chair of the American Psychological Association’s Ethics Committee and as president of the Society for Military Psychology.
+Dr. Johnson is the author of more than 130 journal articles and book chapters—many on the topic of mentoring—and 13 books, in the areas of mentoring, professional ethics, and counseling.